buzzqw/TUS/OBSS/markdown-separati/en/35-treasures.md

 - **bought** (!!!)

-Whatever the situation, the Narrator must always pay attention to the magic items that the characters *will find*.
+Whatever the situation, the Game Master must always pay attention to the magic items that the characters *will find*.

 Magic Treasures should be inserted, if on enemies or in dungeons, with parsimony and reasoning; try to resist the temptation to be generous with the characters because they will easily get used to it and you will hardly be able to recover the situation.

 Even more necessary is that magic items, especially the more powerful ones, cannot be bought like *vile* common objects.
-Don' \*\*t skimp on Healing Potions or small magic trinkets that have their utility, yet the most wonderful objects (from the +2 sword onwards...) must be found, whoever currently possesses that object must be confronted, otherwise the purpose of the adventure and the danger wanes.
+Don' \*\*t skimp on Healing Potions or small magic trinkets that have their utility, yet the most wonderful objects (from the +2 sword onwards...) must be found, whoever currently possesses that object must be confronted, otherwise the purpose of the adventure and the danger wane.

 In case you prefer an established and balanced distribution, follow the indications below.